nomokazu/linking-attack-poc/README.md

 The following is a description of each parameter that is required to be entered after program execution.

-- Experiment Number : Experiment Number.
-Enter the experiment number entered in the Capture Phase.
+- Experiment Number : Enter the experiment number for which the graph is to be plotted.
+You must enter the experiment number that matches the experiment number entered in the Capture Phase.
+This means that if you specified the experiment number = 0 in mainAll.py, you must specify the experiment number = 0 here as well.

 ## Data Saving